 East Rock Park, 180 Park Road, Hamden, CT 06517

 The Rose Garden, established in 1922, is two acres in size.
-The garden, containing an array of flowers from early spring until mid-fall, features one of Connecticut's finest displays of roses.
+The garden, containing an array of flowers from early spring until mid fall, features one of Connecticut's finest display of roses.

 ROSES FOR AUTISM – PINCHBECK’S ROSE FARM

-Enjoy Connecticut-grown, fresh-cut roses year-round, grown under 1929 glass greenhouses.
-For upcoming events, visit the website or call ahead for greenhouse tours.
+Enjoy Connecticut-grown fresh cut roses that are grown under 1929 glass greenhouses year-round, grown under 1929 glass greenhouses.
+For upcoming events, visit www.rosesforautism.com or call ahead for greenhouse tours.
 Roses For Autism is a transitional vocational training program, for young adults on the autism spectrum.